Will Morrisey Reviews

 As for the deeper substance of the modern project, Qutb authored a multi-volume critique of modernity.
 Modernity, he argued, had caused humanity to lose contact with its own nature.
 The original error went back much farther than modern philosophy, however.
 The original error went back to Judaism and Christianity.

 Judaism had been God’s revelation.
-But Judaism fell prey to legalism because Jews had become slavish under their years of captivity in Egypt.
-Slavery had actually changed their natures, and so, when they received the laws of God from Moses, they inclined to worship the laws themselves instead of God.
+But Judaism fell prey to legalism because Jews had become slavish during their years of captivity in Egypt.
+Slavery had actually changed their nature, and so, when they received the laws of God from Moses, they inclined to worship the laws themselves instead of God.
 This led to the mission of Jesus of Nazareth, who rightly broke with Jewish legalism.
-However, the early Christians fell victim to harsh persecution, causing the Christian message to become garbled; this adulterated message went tooo far against legalism.
-Having abandoned the Jewish law entirely, Christians reached out not to Judaism but to paganism (specifically, to Greek political philosophy) as the needed, worldly supplement to their faith.
+However, the early Christians fell victim to harsh persecution, causing the Christian message to become garbled; this adulterated message went too far against legalism.
+Having abandoned the Jewish law entirely, Christians reached out not to Judaism but to paganism (specifically, Greek political philosophy) as the needed, worldly supplement to their faith.
 Thus Christianity left itself vulnerable, in Roman times, to what Qutb regarded as Constantine’s pseudo-conversion, which drove the genuine Christians into the monasteries, as ascetic ‘desert saints.’
-Asceticism, however, is another form of Christian extremism, a rejection of the bodily, bifurcating what should be coordinated, namely, spirit and nature.
+Asceticism is only another form of Christian extremism, a rejection of the bodily which bifurcates what should be coordinated, namely, spirit and nature.
 This leads to the characteristic Christian dualisms—sacred versus secular, God versus Caesar—dual standards.

 Thus, in Qutb’s account, Jews, Christians, and Muslim infidels have caused the current plight of Arab Muslims.
-Having spent time in the United States in the late 1940s and early 1950s, Qutb charged that America, with its separation of church and state, embodies both the Christian and the modern legacy.
+America, with its separation of church and state, embodies both the Christian and the modern legacy.
 America’s presence in the Middle East betokens a war against Islam.
-The whole world has reverted to the condition of paganism seen by Muhammad.
-Qutb and his followers are the only true Muslims remaining; they must do what Muhammad did: reconquer the world for Allah.
+As a result of the advance of the modern project, the whole world has reverted to the condition of paganism seen by Muhammad.
+Qutb and his followers are the only true Muslims remaining.
+They must do what Muhammad did: reconquer the world for God.

-It is worth noting, in passing, that Qutb’s brother, Muhammad Qutb, became a professor in Saudi Arabia.
-One of his students was a young Saudi named Ussamah bin Laden.
+It is worth noting, in passing, that Qutb’s brother, Muhammad Qutb, became a university professor in Saudi Arabia.
+One of his students was a young Saudi named Osama bin Laden.
+Bin Laden came to understand that he must undertake a struggle over regimes: Who will rule?
+How will they rule?
+What way of life will prevail?
+What purposes will the rulers, ruling institutions, and prevailing way of life serve?

 Filed Under: Nations